-History of Phentermine (when it became available for sale) goes back as many as nearly 55+ years.
+History of Phentermine (when it became available for sale) goes back as many as almost 60 years.
 First approved by the FDA as an appetite suppressant in 1959 and formulated as Phentermine Hydrochloride, it was introduced to the market of prescription diet medications in the early 1970s.
-Since that time it has managed to get a share equal to nearly half of all the prescriptions written out.

 Attempts to combine Phentermine with other compounds used for obesity haven’t stopped though.
 Since 2012 (when it was first approved by the FDA), Qsymia (formerly Qnexa) has become available as a treatment option for obesity.
 Here appetite suppressing properties of Phentermine are enhanced by Topiramate, an anticonvulsant drug.

 To date, Qsymia remains the only Phentermine-based combination drug approved by the FDA.
 To this day, search for Phentermine combinations with other drugs to increase the anorectic effectiveness continues.

 Until recently, Phentermine tablets and capsules have had a minimum application rate – once a day.
 On December 9, 2016, Lomaira tablets containing 8 mg of the active substance were on sale.
 You can take Lomaira three times a day with each main meal.